MetaRocq/metarocq.github.io/README.md

 -------

-A partial type-checker for the Calculus of Inductive Constructions, whose extraction to ML is runable as a plugin (using command `MetaCoq Check foo`).
-This checker uses _fuel_, so it must be passed a number of maximal reduction steps to perfom when calling conversion, and is NOT verified.
+A partial type-checker for the Calculus of Inductive Constructions, whose extraction to ML is runnable as a plugin (using command `MetaCoq Check foo`).
+This checker uses _fuel_, so it must be passed a number of maximal reduction steps to perform when calling conversion, and is NOT verified.

 [PCUIC](https://github.com/MetaCoq/metacoq/tree/master/pcuic/theories)